MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/governance-compliance.md

 ### Verify compliance with standards

 Use tools like [Azure Policy](/azure/governance/policy/overview), [Microsoft Defender for Cloud's regulatory compliance portal](/azure/defender-for-cloud/regulatory-compliance-dashboard), and [Azure Advisor](https://azure.microsoft.com/services/advisor/).
-These tools help you to configure your Azure resources to meet compliance requirements and to follow Microsoft's recommended practices.
+These tools help you to configure your Azure resources to meet compliance requirements and to follow the recommended best practices.

 ### Generate compliance documentation